-The Blue Room Theatre is located on the traditional lands of the Whadjuk peoples of the Noongar nation.
-We wish to acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.
+The Blue Room Theatre stands on the lands of the Whadjuk peoples of the Noongar Nation.
+We acknowledge Elders past and present, and pay our respects to the continuing culture and contribution that all First Nations people make to the life of this city and this region.